Accessing backups with OmniFocus 3 for Mac

 OmniFocus 3 for Mac regularly and automatically makes backups of your database.
 To see all of your backups, select File > Show Backups in Finder in the OmniFocus menu bar.
 This will take you to the folder listing all of your OmniFocus database backups, which end with the file extension:

-OmniFocus backup files that each include a date in its filename, formatted like
+Each backup file will include a date in its filename, formatted like:

-OmniFocus yyyy-mm-dd hhmmss.ofocus-backup.
-In some cases, the filenames of these backups also illustrate special circumstances under which that backup was made, like
+In some cases, the filenames of these backups also illustrate special circumstances under which that backup was made, like:

 Double-clicking a backup file opens it in a new OmniFocus window that is separate from your main OmniFocus database.
-Cherry-pick the items you’d like to move back to your primary syncing database by dragging and dropping items from the backup window into the window that’s displaying your main database.
+The window for the backup will be identifiable by a yellow bar beneath the toolbar:

-In either case, OmniFocus warns you that everything you’ve entered since that backup will be lost; click Restore/Revert when you’re ready to proceed.
+To fully revert to a backup, simply click Revert to This Backup in the yellow bar.
+OmniFocus will then warn you that everything you’ve entered since that backup will be lost; click Revert in the confirmation prompt when you’re ready to proceed.

 Using a Time Machine backup

-OmniFocus.ofocusfile to a date in the past (there's more information on restoring using Time Machine in this Apple support article).
+OmniFocus.ofocusfile to a date in the past.
+For more information on restoring files with Time Machine see this Apple support article.

-- When prompted, choose Keep Both to create a file named
+When prompted about replacing the current file, choose Keep Both to create a file named